jiho/atlasr/README.md

 *   Linux users, you should get it from your package management system rather than on the above site.

 Optionally (but this is recommended as it makes things easier in the following), you can install a Graphical User Interface on top of R. We recommend [RStudio](http://rstudio.org/).
 On the download page, select `RStudio Desktop` and it should detect your operating system and present the recommended file for you on the next page.
+If you already use RStudio, **ensure that you have the latest version installed**.

 ### Download the latest version of the scripts